erikdubois/GithubTutorial/README.md

 4. themes
 5. ... anything really.

-We assume only one person will update the github.
+We assume `only one person` will update the github.
 No collaboration with others.
 If you want to do this, you definitely will need to learn your github commands.
-I recommend this github for more info : [Tutorial](https://www.atlassian.com/git/tutorials/)
+I recommend this github for more info.
+[More info about Github](https://www.atlassian.com/git/tutorials/)

 Having a github makes it easy for distro's to download and install your files.